davidkennedy02/Double-Ratchet-Messaging-Encryption/README.md

 Read more [here](https://signal.org/docs/specifications/doubleratchet/)

-Note for use:
+Read my report here: [report.pdf](report.pdf)

+Notes for running the program:

 - To run the system, first install any dependencies using "pip install -r /requirements.txt"

 - Append the extension '.pem' to the files 'servercert' and 'serverkey'

-- Add your details to the 'db_model.py' file, allowing connection to a MySQL database
+- Configure the connection details within the 'db_model.py' file, allowing connection to your MySQL database
+    - The installation and setup of MySQL is left to the user

 - Then run the server, followed by an instance of 'new_client.py'